brendan887/pokemon-card-grader/READme.md

 ![Model 1 Accuracy](readme_images/model_accuracy.png)
 ![Model 1 Loss](readme_images/model_loss.png)

 _Figure 5: Accuracy and loss for Model 1 (ResNet50 on initial data)_

+Model 1 is able to converge on the train set as demonstrated by decreasing training loss.
+However, validation accuracy does not increase.
+A validation accuracy of 0.3093 is reached.

 ![Model 2 Accuracy](readme_images/model_accuracy2.png)
 ![Model 2 Loss](readme_images/model_loss2.png)

 _Figure 6: Accuracy and loss Model 2 (3-Layer CNN on initial data)_

+Model 2 does not demonstrate continuous decrease in train loss and train accuracy similarly does not improve much over epochs.
+Validation accuracy of ~0.297 is reached.

 ![Model 3 Acc+Loss](readme_images/ms5_resnet50.png)

 _Figure 7: Accuracy and loss for Model 3 (ResNet50 on segmented data)_

 ![Model 3 Confusion](readme_images/ms5_resnet50_confusion.png)

 _Figure 8: Confusion matrix for Model 3_

+Similar to Model 1, train loss decreases over epochs and validation accuracy does not steadily increase.
+A high validation accuray of ~0.3093 is reached.

 ![Model 4 Fitting](readme_images/fitting_graph.png)

 _Figure 9: Accuracy against model depth for Models 4 (on segmented data)_

+Train and validation accuracy against model depth appears to follow a decreasing trend, as shown in Figure 9.
+The highest validation accuracy of 0.325 is achieved at a model depth of 10.
+The train and validation accuracy against epochs for this model can be seen in Figure 10.

 ![Model 4 Depth 10](readme_images/accuracy_plot_depth_10.png)

 _Figure 10: Accuracy for Model 4 of depth 10_

 ## Discussion Section